Why are Brushless DC Motors the Preferred Choice of Automotive OEMs Today?

-But then the innovations in electronics ushered in the wave of electric motors, which are controlled by an electronic circuit (popularly known as motor controllers)el.
+Brushed DC Motors have been omnipresent in the Automotive Industry for a very long time.
+However, the innovations in automotive electronics have ushered in a wave of electric motors that are controlled by electronic circuits (popularly known as motor controllers).

-Traditionally, all the automotive components like power windows, wiper systems, electronic power steering, seating control, traction control system, etc. relied heavily on brushed DC motors.
-Reason- Brushed DC Motors.
+Traditionally, all automotive components like power windows, wiper systems, power steering, seating control, traction control system, etc. relied heavily on Brushed DC Motors.

-Sounds like an interesting piece of technology related history, right?
-We will delve deeper into this topic, but before that let’s brush-up our basics a bit!
+Sounds like an interesting piece of technology-related history, right?
+We will delve deeper into this topic, but before that, let’s brush up our basics a bit.

-While both Brushed DC motors and BLDC motors are driven by permanent magnets or electro-magnets as the stator, the difference lies in the commutation.
+While both Brushed DC Motors and BLDC Motors are driven by permanent magnets or electro-magnets as the stator, the difference lies in the commutation.

-Understanding How a Brushed DC Motor works:
+How Does a Brushed DC Motor Work?